 An engine's combustion efficiency can be analyzed by measuring the levels of five different gases in the exhaust stream.
 The five gases we monitor are HC, NOx , CO, CO2 , and O2 .
 Carbon dioxide or CO2 is the product of perfect combustion.
 Unfortunately, even CO2 is considered a greenhouse gas.
 The greenhouse gases are carbon dioxide, nitrous oxide, methane, and chlorofluorocarbons.

-By monitoring these five gases we have a good idea of what's going on inside and sometimes outside the combustion chamber.
+By monitoring these five gases, we have an idea of what's going on inside, and sometimes outside of the combustion chamber.
 Three of these are considered pollutants; HC's, NOx , and CO.

-NOx or oxides of nitrogen are the result of high temperatures in the combustion chamber.
-Oxygen and nitrogen combine in the combustion chamber at temperatures of 2500° F or greater to create this pollutant.
-Both oxygen and nitrogen enter the combustion chamber, the key is to keep cylinder temperatures below this crucial 2500° F to prevent the production of this harmful gas.
+NOx High temperatures in the combustion chamber cause NOx or oxides of nitrogen.
+Oxygen and nitrogen combine in the combustion chamber at temperatures of 2500° F or higher to create this pollutant.
+Both oxygen and nitrogen enter the combustion chamber; the key is to keep cylinder temperatures below this crucial 2500° F to prevent the production of this harmful gas.
 NOx is considered a pollutant and causes smog.
 Anything that results in higher than normal cylinder temperatures like an overheating engine, faulty EGR valve, and lean air fuel ratios aid in the creation of NOx.